temperlang/temperlang-blog/posts/tangle-of-strings.md

 - 'L' (U+4C) ASCII Letter L
 - '&#x393;' (U+393) Greek Capital Letter Gamma

-So when you see one of those backwards 'L', think Miao supplementary code points, and when you see the Gamma which looks like an upside-down English 'L', think basic code plane but not ASCII.
+So when you see one of those backwards 'L's, think Miao supplementary code points, and when you see the Gamma which looks like an upside-down English 'L', think basic code plane but not ASCII.

-And here are those characters in the three major encodings.
+And here are those codepoints in the three major encodings.

 <span id="cast-of-chars-encoded"></span>